QuimSerraFaber/Data-processing-ML-Final-Project/README.md

 # Data Processing: Machine Learning Project

-At the final project of the course in [Machine Learning](https://studiegids.uva.nl/xmlpages/page/2019-2020-en/search-course/course/71327) that I took at the UvA, me and my teammates studied the influence of neighbourhood statistics on the percentage of smokers and alcohol consumption.
-In order to do this, we took three different datasets that the dutch government periodically makes public:
+At the final project of the course in [Machine Learning](https://studiegids.uva.nl/xmlpages/page/2019-2020-en/search-course/course/71327) that I took at the University of Amsterdam, me and my teammates studied the influence of neighbourhood statistics on the percentage of smokers and alcohol consumption.
+In order to do this, we took three different datasets that the dutch government periodically publishes:

 - [Wijk en Buurtstatistieken](https://www.cbs.nl/nl-nl/reeksen/kerncijfers-wijken-en-buurten-2004-2020)